The Static Heavy Quark-Antiquark Potential within String Theory in Arbitrary Stationary Backgrounds: Abstract

 \section{Abstract}

-We analyze a static open string in a general stationary spacetime, which can represent a heavy quark-\antiquark{} pair within the holographic framework or effective theory.
-We establish that for a simple U-shaped string with only radial dependence on the space string coordinate, $x_r'(\sigma) \neq 0$, the string is generally not symmetric about its turning point, and the symmetry restores only for backgrounds with $h_{pr} = G_{00} G_{pr} - G_{0p} G_{0r} = 0$.
-Consequently, such asymmetric strings directly probe a possibility of the parity violation in the quark-\antiquark{} interaction.
-Nevertheless, we identify a wide family of metrics for which the symmetry is preserved, enabling a direct isolation of the linear-in-distance term in the static interquark potential for simple symmetric string configurations, even in non-diagonal backgrounds.
-Applying the holographic framework, we further study the Rindler-AdS spacetime dual to an accelerated $\mathcal{N}=4$ super Yang-Mills plasma.
-We show that the distance between quarks decreases, the static potential between them increases, and the deconfinement phase transition temperature, $T_{\dec} = (\pi/3) T_H = a_c/6$, increases with an acceleration.
-However, we observe that an acceleration-scaled potential as a function of the acceleration-scaled distance does not depend on the certain value of the acceleration.
-This result, reflecting the scale invariance and self-similarity of the holographic setup, can be also obtained in the dimensionless metric after scaling of the coordinates onto the acceleration, $\tilde{x}_i = a_c x_i$, for which one obtains an universal value of the phase transition temperature, $\tilde{T}_{\dec} = (\pi/3) \tilde{T}_H = 1/6$.
+We consider a static open string in arbitrary stationary spacetime, which can represent a heavy quark-\antiquark{} pair within the holographic framework or effective theory.
+Generally, the string profile is not symmetric with respect to the turning point, and the symmetry restores for a simple string configuration in backgrounds with certain constraints.
+We identify a wide family of metrics for which the symmetry is preserved, enabling a direct isolation of the linear-in-distance term in the static potential for simple symmetric string configurations, even in non-diagonal backgrounds.
+As a first example, we apply our formulas to the black brane dual to the $\mathcal{N}=4$ SYM plasma at finite temperature.
+We find that the separation distance between quarks, $L$, is given in terms of a hypergeometric function, while the potential, $V$, consists of two distinct contributions: a term linear in the separation and a term that involves its derivative by temperature.
+Analysis of the leading terms in the series expansion reveals that the temperature corrections of the separation distance lead to the "swallowtail" behavior.
+Further, applying our formulas to the Rindler-AdS spacetime dual to an accelerated $\mathcal{N}=4$ SYM plasma, we obtain analytic expressions for the distance and potential in terms of the elliptic integrals, which in the large Hawking temperature (large acceleration or small curvature) limit come to the conformal results for pure AdS.
+Then, we show that the distance between quarks decreases, the static potential between them increases, and the characteristic temperatures increase with an acceleration, $a_c$.
+However, we observe that an acceleration-scaled potential, $a_c V$, as a function of the acceleration-scaled distance, $a_c L$, does not depend on the certain value of the acceleration.